Logic Pro X: Split regions in the Tracks area

 Click Split to split overlapping notes across the two MIDI regions; two notes are created, with the same pitch and velocity as the original, and with the same total length as the original note.

-You can split an audio recording into segments based on amplitude levels using the Audio > Strip Silence function in the toolbar.
-For details, see Remove silent passages in the Strip Silence Window.
+You can split an audio recording into segments based on amplitude levels using the Audio > Remove Silence function in the toolbar.
+For details, see Remove silent passages in the Remove Silence Window.